Learning online requires use of a computer (desktop or laptop), an internet connection, and basic software.

 Some courses may provide access to specialty software through a virtual computer lab.

-The Division of Information Technology recommends current operating systems.
+GW Information Technology (GWIT) recommends current operating systems.
 Your computer should handle these recommended software applications and the following general requirements, which most computers fulfill:

 - Video card (preferably in HD)